 Antibiotics are becoming less effective because we are overusing them and, in some cases, not using them properly.
 This is a problem we must tackle now before it gets worse.

-Globally, over 700,000 people die every year due to infections that are resistant to antibiotics.
+Globally, almost 5 million people die every year due to infections associated with antibiotic resistance.
 Unless we act now, routine treatments such as chemotherapy, organ transplants and joint replacements will no longer be possible because the antibiotics needed to make them safe will have stopped working.

 Antibiotics are a precious resource and we need to treat them that way.
 We must all act now to slow the spread of antibiotic resistance.